University of Miami: Student life

 The University of Miami is affiliated with 31 social fraternities and sororities.
-Seven of them (Alpha Epsilon Pi, Alpha Sigma Phi, Lambda Chi Alpha, Pi Kappa Phi, Sigma Alpha Epsilon, Sigma Chi, and Zeta Beta Tau) have houses on campus.
-Others have suites, including Beta Theta Pi, Kappa Sigma, Sigma Alpha Mu, and Sigma Phi Epsilon.
-Multicultural fraternities and sororities include six of the nine historically African-American organizations (collectively known as the Divine Nine), Latino, and Asian-interest fraternities and sororities.
+Multicultural fraternities and sororities include six of the nine historically African-American organizations that are collectively known as the Divine Nine, Latino, and Asian-interest fraternities and sororities.

-As of 2022, the University of Miami has 356 student organizations, including Amnesty International, Habitat for Humanity, the Ibis yearbook, UMTV (an award-winning cable television channel with nine programs broadcast on Comcast Channel 96), UniMiami (a Spanish cable television broadcast), the student-run Distraction Magazine, and the campus radio station WVUM, which has broadcast to the Miami metropolitan media market continuously since 1967.
+The University of Miami has over 300 registered student organizations, including Amnesty International, Habitat for Humanity, the Ibis yearbook, UMTV (an award-winning cable television channel with nine programs broadcast on Comcast Channel 96), UniMiami (a Spanish cable television broadcast), the student-run Distraction Magazine, and the campus radio station WVUM, which has broadcast to the Miami metropolitan media market continuously since 1967.
 Since 1929, students have published The Miami Hurricane, which is currently published weekly and has been named to the Associated Collegiate Press Hall of Fame.

-The University of Miami has several selective and prestigious student honor societies.
-Founded in 1926, Iron Arrow Honor Society (which also considers select faculty, staff, and alumni for induction) is the highest honor awarded by the university.
-The university maintains a chapter of Mortar Board.
-In 1959, Order of Omega was founded at the University of Miami and then ultimately blossomed into a national honor society in addition to maintaining its ongoing founding chapter at the University of Miami.
-It is now a national honorary for fraternity and sorority members with its founding chapter continuing at the University of Miami.

-The university has appointed individuals in various departments, called "troubleshooters", to address student problems and complaints, and it employs an ombudsman to mediate complaints that go unresolved by these troubleshooters.
-Since 1986, the university operates under an enforceable honor code that governs student conduct.

 Athletics

-The University of Miami's athletic teams are the Miami Hurricanes and are widely referred to as "The 'Canes" or "The U." The Hurricanes are members of NCAA Division I, the highest level of athletics sanctioned by the National Collegiate Athletic Association (NCAA), and compete primarily in the Atlantic Coast Conference (ACC).
+The University of Miami's athletic teams are the Miami Hurricanes and are widely referred to as "The 'Canes" or "The U".
+The Hurricanes are members of NCAA Division I, the highest level of athletics sanctioned by the National Collegiate Athletic Association (NCAA), and compete primarily in the Atlantic Coast Conference (ACC).
 Prior to joining the ACC in 2004, the University of Miami competed in the Big East Conference.
 The Hurricanes maintain seven NCAA men's athletics teams (baseball, basketball, cross-country, diving, football, tennis, and track and field) and ten women's teams (basketball, cross-country, diving, golf, rowing, soccer, swimming, tennis, track and field, and volleyball).

 The University of Miami's mascot, first introduced in 1957, is Sebastian the Ibis.
-The university's 179-member marching band, established in 1933, is Band of the Hour.
+The university's marching band, established in 1933, is called Band of the Hour.